 - 1. All sanitary sewer design shall be in accordance with the latest edition of the Washington State Department of Ecology publication Criteria for Sewage Works Design (also known as the "Orange Book"). - 2.
 Sewer services shall extend 10-feet beyond the right-of-way and the pipe end shall be capped and marked.
 Services are typically located 10-feet from the water service toward the low side of the lot. - 3.
-Sewer services to residential single family lots shall be 4-inches at a minimum, while commercial properties shall be 6-inch at a minimum. - 4.
-Manholes are required at all angle points and all changes in slope.
+Sewer service lines for residential single-family lots shall be a minimum of 4-inches in diameter, while commercial property service lines shall be a minimum of 6-inch in diameter.

+- 4. Manholes are required at all angle points and all changes in slope.
 Curved sewer lines are not allowed. - 5.
 The length of pipe between manholes shall not exceed 400-feet for pipes smaller than 12-inches nor 600-feet for pipes 12-inches and larger. - 6.
 A permanent cleanout is allowed at the end of a sewer main in place of a manhole if the length of the sewer line from the last manhole does not exceed 150-feet.
 For reference, please see Section C1-4.1 of the Washington "Orange Book." - 7.
 All sewers shall be designed and constructed to give velocities, when flowing full, of not less than 2.0 fps.
 Where velocities greater than 15 fps are expected, special provisions shall be made to protect against internal erosion or displacement.
 Minimum sewer slopes are as follow (see Section C1-4.4 of the Washington "Orange Book"):